mighty-gerbils/gerbil-persist/persist.md

 acknowledgements, or signing a follow-up transaction, etc.).

-In the Orthogonal Persistence paradigm, this is managed using explicit _write barriers_: an instruction or procedure that pauses evaluation until after the changes so far are committed.
+In the Orthogonal Persistence paradigm, this is managed using explicit _memory barriers_: an instruction or procedure that pauses evaluation until after the changes so far are committed to (persistent) memory.
 Optionally, it may be combined with thread-spawning to register a callback function to be called after the current transaction commits, all from within an atomic section.

-Note that evaluation after a write barrier can actually continue optimistically after the write barrier, as long as the side-effects it produces are not observable by users unless and until after the changes are committed.
+Note that evaluation after a memory barrier can actually continue optimistically after the memory barrier.
+However, the side-effects it produces will not observable by users unless and until after the changes are committed;
+the output side-effects will be queued, and the input side-effects may block execution until the memory barrier is passed and outputs dequeued.
+The optimistic evaluation after a memory barrier may also not acquire locks on resources still available before the memory barrier, only on new resources created in the same optimistic “generation”.

 By contrast, with manual persistence, synchronization requires one to explicit `COMMIT` a transaction (on a database), or